 • Group III Characteristics

 Group III base oils consist of reconstructed molecules that offer improved performance in a wide range of areas, as well as good molecular uniformity and stability.
-These synthesized materials can be used in the production of synthetic and semi-synthetic lubricants.
+Manufacturers can use these synthesized materials in the production of synthetic and semi-synthetic lubricants.

 • Group IV Characteristics